flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

       "What have you learned later than everyone?", "What's your drive?",
       "It's Friday evening.
 You're alone at home and have no plans.
-What do you do?", "Do you usually like what you are saying?", "What would you like to change about yourself?", "What's your life philosophy?",
+What do you do?", "Do you usually like what you say?",
+      "What would you like to change about yourself?", "What's your life philosophy?",
       "What have you been missing lately?",